pyauth/pywarp/README.rst

     pip install pywarp

+PyWARP requires Python 3.6+.
+Python 2.7 and <= 3.5 is not supported.

 PyWARP depends on `cryptography <https://github.com/pyca/cryptography>`_, which in turn requires OpenSSL and CFFI.
 See the `cryptography installation docs <https://cryptography.io/en/latest/installation/>`_ for more details.